bbeldame/42codedockerfile/README.md

 Not really an issue : compiler use more options on the -Werror flag, so your project may not compile before fixing some stuff.

-Command not found: ^M, currently working on this, if you have this problem, your file is in CRLF because of windows, and you need to update it to LF to make it readable by linux.
+`Command not found: ^M`, currently working on this, if you have this problem, your file is in CRLF because of windows, and you need to update it to LF to make it readable by linux.

 ## :hear_no_evil: Disclosure